vannguyengd/gooddata-ui/docs/01_intro__interactive_examples.md

 copyright: (C) 2007-2020 GoodData Corporation
 ---

-We have created a number of simple interactive examples using CodeSandbox.ui.
+We have created a number of simple interactive examples using CodeSandbox.io.
 Each example points to a CodeSandbox screen that includes a simple GoodData.UI code next to a resulting visualization.

 Feel free to play with the sample code in your browser to see how the visualizations update just after changing the component properties - for your convenience, we have added hints to most of the examples.